-- Stage 3 19 Independent Living Units to be completed in December 2024; - Stage 4 22 Independent Living Units to be completed in May 2025; and - Stage 5 34 Independent Living Units to be completed in December 2026.
+Stage 1 - Construction completed.
+Stage 2 - Construction completed; Stage 3 - Construction completed; Stage 4 - 22 Independent Living Units to be completed in June 2025; and Stage 5 - 34 Independent Living Units to be completed in December 2026.
 The above timeframes are estimates only (given as at the date of this document) and the scheme operator does not guarantee that construction will be completed on or before these dates.
 The development of stages will be progressive and timing for commencement and completion of construction will depend on a number of factors, including demand for units in the village, market conditions, availability of finance, timing for approvals, weather events, strikes and restrictions arising under public health directions in response to a public health emergency.
 The scheme operator does not guarantee that the above buildings and facilities will be constructed and/or provided.
 Whether the above facilities are constructed and/or provided will depend on a number of factors including demand for units in the village, market conditions, availability of finance, timing for approvals, weather events, strikes and restrictions arising under public health directions in response to a public health emergency.
 Note from the scheme operator: A public road is proposed to be built alongside the eastern boundary of the village, which may also be used as a local public transport corridor.
 As at the date this Village Comparison Document was prepared, it is unknown to the scheme operator when this road will be built, and what its final configuration and size may be, as they are subject to change.
-Based on current information available to the scheme operator, this road could be a fourlane boulevard.
-During construction of the road and once completed, units on the eastern side of the village are likely to experience increased noise (for example, construction noise and road traffic noise). in particular units 75, 76, 81, 82, 83, 84 and 85 being built during Stage 3 development.
+Based on current information available to the scheme operator, this road could be a four- lane boulevard.
+During construction of the road and once completed, units on the eastern side of the village are likely to experience increased noise (for example, construction noise and road traffic noise), in particular units in Stage 3: 75, 76, 81, 82, 83, 84 and 85 and units in Stage 4: 57-64, 67, 68, 73 and 74, being built during Stage 3 development.
 Prospective residents of those units acknowledge that they are adjacent to the proposed public road/public transport corridor, and agree that they will not make a claim against the scheme operator related to the road and its construction including (but not limited to) claims in respect of noise, dust or other pollution.

-5.3 Redevelopment plan under the Retirement Villages Act 1999

-Is there an approved redevelopment plan for the village under the Retirement Villages Act?
+5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act?
+Act 1999 □ Yes ⊠ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.